cjorgeluis122333/prog-paralela-cuda/Readme.md

 ### How to execute a CUDA project

-You have to go to the next url:
+You have to go to the next url (Important): If your country is blocked you have to use vpn

 ```
 https://colab.research.google.com/#scrollTo=DfhueKZ4OOdM